Vladimir-Moskov/PyFlaskAlgorithmsAPI/README.md

 ## From point of view MVP (Minimum Valuable Product)

-1. For simplicity - logging has not been added
+1. For simplicity - only basic logging has been added

-2. For simplicity - unit tests and integration tests has not been implemented on 100%
+2. For simplicity - unit tests and integration tests has not been implemented on 100%, only simple test cases

 3. For simplicity - there is no any authorization/security
 > TODO: implement it

-4. Error handling have not been done properly
+4. Error handling have not been done on full scale
 > TODO: implement it

 ## Project setup steps (with Docker)